jazeem-azeez/jazeem-azeez/Journal/Why God.md

 The next important thing for humans is the values that he/mind holds. we will disuss this in then next section.

-Simply put Believing in something like God will teach you to how to believe in ideas and will give you hope at the time of advestity.
+Simply put Believing in something like God will teach you to how to believe in ideas and will give you hope at the time of adversity.

-## Religion
+## Religion and Faith.

+## Islam / Other Religions